 How are sex toys made at Délices Défendus?

-Hello everyone! 😊
+Hey everyone! 😊

 But honestly, the quality is there , and that's what matters.
 We've already shown them to several of our most curious customers, and the feedback has always been positive. 💜

-Starting at the beginning , hygiene rules!
+Starting at the beginning , with hygiene rules!

 We are all equipped to make toys!